 The last, but definitely not the least, hardsides from Traveler’s Choice we’ll check out are the La Serena suitcases.
 They feature a polycarbonate shell with a diamond-cut texture that is super easy to clean, and that makes any scratches less visible.
 If only they had reinforced corners, right?

 One interesting feature of these suitcases is the anti-theft zipper.
-It is a burst-resistant double coil zipper, which stands up to thieves pretty well.
-So, I would say the La Serena might be your best choice for a checked suitcase, precisely because of that.
+It is a burst-resistant double coil zipper, which stands up well against thieves.

 The interior consists of two packing compartments with expandable capacity, and it’s actually pretty much the same as the interior of the Bell Weather suitcases.
 The top compartment has a zippered divider, as well as two mesh zippered pockets on it.
 And the bottom divider has tie-down straps that will keep your belongings in place.